sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 But wasn't there a parameter in the api documentation to restrict the result to only prediction overrides created after some date?

-Can you figure that out and restrict the results to only overrides from some days back?
+Can you figure that out and restrict the results to only overrides from yesterday?

+??? hint
+    Just check the LDE Overrides Prediction API doc and figure our how the url in the curl command changes when you add the "minAffectedDate"

+You think you got it?
 "Save, Publish, Run" and check the result!
 How many overrides do you have now in the response?

 ??? warning "Look behind you, a Three-Headed Monkey!"
     If you fail to get the json right, just copy&paste.
 This should work: